tchoi8/teachingasart/lectures/lecture1.md

 #28.

-1. it's just an information.
+1. One dot is just an information.

-2. there are two dots, you made a connection between two information.
+2. There are two dots, you made a connection between two information.

 3. You make more connection between them, it becomes a knowledge.

-4. By now, you created as association of knowledge, which you can pull and reshape.
+4. By now, you created as association of knowledge, which you can reshape.

 5. Now you abstracted the assiciation of knowledge, emotion, and memories.

 Learning is like connecting many sensory data and the abstracted associations, and building a world with it.

 #30-31.